0x444454/mandelbr8/README.md

 https://en.wikipedia.org/wiki/Q_(number_format)

 My current routines are generic and use Q6.10.
-However, it is important to note that allocating 6 bits (5+sign) for the integer part are overkill for Mandelbrot calculations.
+However, it is important to note that allocating 6 bits (5+sign) for the integer part is overkill for Mandelbrot calculations.
 I will change the fixed format allocating more bits to the fractional part in the future.
 This will allow more zoom-in range.